mechmotum/cyipopt/README.rst

    conda.exe install -c conda-forge numpy cython future six setuptools mkl

 Additionally, make sure you have a C compiler setup to compile Python C extensions, e.g.  Visual C++.
-Build tools for VS2019 https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019 have been tested to work for this (see https://github.com/matthias-k/cyipopt/issues/52).
+Build tools for VS2019 https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019 have been tested to work for conda Python 3.7 (see https://github.com/matthias-k/cyipopt/issues/52).

 Download and extract the cyipopt source code from Github or PyPi.